 University recognizes Diversity Award winners

-Mississippi State University honored two students and two faculty members last Thursday [March 23] for actions that enhance campus diversity.
+Mississippi State honored a group of student, faculty and staff members last Wednesday [April 4] for actions that enhance campus diversity.

 For more on the MSU President’s Commission on the Status of Minorities, visit www.committees.msstate.edu/pcsm.